akshaydeo/blog/_posts/2014-07-13-setonitemclicklistener-is-not-working-and-its-because-your-layout-structure-is-wrong.md

 ---
-title: 'setOnItemClickListener() is not working&#8230;and its&#8217; because your layout structure is wrong'
+title: 'SetOnItemClickListener() is not working&#8230;and its&#8217; because your layout structure is wrong'
 author: Deo Akshay
 layout: post
 permalink: /setonitemclicklistener-is-not-working-and-its-because-your-layout-structure-is-wrong/